• Skip to primary navigation

 Cheddar Sun-Dried Tomato Biscuits

-The light and flaky texture perfect for pairing with additional butter, more cheese, or even a slice or two of cured meat such as salami or Spanish chorizo.
+This texture is perfect for enjoying on their own warm from the oven or as a part of a larger brunch spread with additional butter, more cheese, or even a slice or two of cured meat such as salami or chorizo.

-When using a cookie cutter, cut straight down.
+When using a biscuit cutter or round cookie cutter, cut straight down.
 Don’t twist.
-Twisting the dough will seal it and keep the biscuits from rising.
+Twisting the dough will seal the edges and keep the biscuits from rising.

 Check out what everyone else made for the event: